MintMCP

 • Development workflows: AI coding assistants connect securely to repositories, issue trackers, and CI/CD systems

-MintMCP's Virtual MCP feature exposes only the minimum required tools—not entire MCP servers—enabling granular control over what AI agents can access.
-This approach addresses the principle of least privilege without requiring extensive manual configuration.
+MintMCP's Virtual MCP Bundles expose only the minimum required tools, not entire MCP servers, enabling granular control over what AI agents can access.
+This approach supports least privilege through per-use-case endpoints, SCIM-driven membership, curated tool lists, and Bundle-level access policies.

 Natoma's Primary Focus